l-atelier-des-chercheurs/SlashDoc/README.md

 Branches:

-- lumadoc-node-avril25
+- main

-Main branch running on luma server as of 01/12/2025
+Main branch running on luma server as of 26/01/2026

-- lumadoc-next
+- dev

-Main code, running on luma server
+Dev branch